mmikayelyan/Deforestation-SQL/README.md

 * Language: SQL

 # Get started with the project
+- Download and install [DB Viewer](https://sqlitebrowser.org/dl/) for SQLite or use another tool of your choice that can load SQLite db file and run the queries.

-The first step is to download the DB and the DB.sqbpro files.
+- The first step is to download the DB and the DB.sqbpro files.
 The second step is to open the DB.sqbpro as a project in SQLite.
 Scripts for running the queries are also attached to the report.

 # Author